In every block a festival

 In the hip hop scene, Pedro Muñoz - director of Potaje Urbano, a festival with a summer and a winter edition in Matanzas - claims to have found the formula so that the economic administration can support, without contradictions, the creative dimension in quotes like this.
 According to his account, in the mission of looking for a profitable art and as once again the budget subsidy received is insufficient, the vast majority of his expenses are run by brand signatures and sponsorship of funds launched by international institutes and embassies; meanwhile, the vast majority of foreign artists are self-financing their trip and stay.

-Also appealing to other alternatives, the Habana Clásica festival, directed by the pianist Marcos Madrigal, appears on the map.
-Achieving excellence from such an event can jeopardize creativity beyond the territory of music.
-A program of concerts of the highest quality, where formidable interpreters from Cuba converge with proven musicians from all over the world, demands a significant management of resources in its execution.
-“Our festival is not self-financed, in fact, the great classical events in Europe require large public subsidies due to the size of these types of formats.
-It is always challenging to find the means so that each year the public can enjoy artists who weeks before were at Lincoln Center in New York.
-We need the direct collaboration of our cultural institutions, private sponsors to help pay for their tickets and fundrising applications to bring donated materials and instruments, ”explains Madrigal.
+Also appealing to other alternatives, the Habana Clásica festival, directed by pianist Marcos Madrigal, appears on the map.
+Achieving the excellence of an event of this type can put creativity in check beyond the territory of music.
+A program of concerts of the highest quality, where formidable performers from Cuba converge with proven musicians from all over the world, demands significant resource management in its execution.
+“Our festival is not self-financed, in fact, the great classic events in Europe require large public subsidies due to the size of these types of formats.
+It is always challenging to find the means so that each year the public can enjoy artists who weeks before were at the Lincoln Center in New York.
+We need the direct collaboration of our cultural institutions, of sponsors that help pay for their tickets and applications for fund raising to bring donated materials and instruments”, explains Madrigal.

 But Habana Clásica, together with a group of homologous Cuban festivals, plays in other leagues as it is sponsored by the Esteban Salas Cabinet of Musical Heritage; for that reason it has the benefits of a grant under the financial decentralization scheme of the Office of the City Historian (OHC, in Spanish).